lyderX05/aws-structure/README.md

 ## Upcoming Changes

 There are multiple Changes which are under development:
-- Templates for almost each of resorces avaiable in GCP
+- Templates for almost each of resorces available in AWS
-- Complex Structure of Cloud Structure
+- Complex Cloud Structure
 - Microservice based architecture and Deployment
 - DMZ structure format on Cloud and Security based structure.